miangelsewer/and102-lab6-starter/README.md

 Submitted by: **Mi'Angel Sewer**

-**Campgrounds App** is an Android app that allows users to browse both parks and campgrounds.
+**Parks and Campground Explorer App** is an Android app that allows users to browse both parks and campgrounds.

 Time spent: **15** hours spent in total